Cherokee Nation

-The Cherokee Nation (ᏣᎳᎩᎯ ᎠᏰᎵ Tsalagihi Ayeli or ᏣᎳᎩᏰᎵ Tsalagiyehli) is the largest of three federally recognized tribes of Cherokees in the United States.
-It includes people descended from members of the Old Cherokee Nation who relocated, due to increasing pressure, from the Southeast to Indian Territory and Cherokees who were forced to relocate on the Trail of Tears.
-The tribe also includes descendants of Cherokee Freedmen and Natchez Nation.
-As of 2024, over 466,000 people were enrolled in the Cherokee Nation.
+The Cherokee Nation (ᏣᎳᎩᎯ ᎠᏰᎵ or ᏣᎳᎩᏰᎵ) is the largest of three federally recognized Cherokee tribes in the United States.
+Headquartered in Tahlequah, Oklahoma, the nation had 477,673 enrolled citizens as of 2026 (including 289,619 living in Oklahoma), making it one of the largest tribal nations in the country.

+The tribe includes people descended from members of the Old Cherokee Nation who relocated, due to increasing pressure, from the Southeast to Indian Territory and Cherokee who were forced to relocate on the Trail of Tears.
+The tribe also includes descendants of Cherokee Freedmen and the Natchez Nation.

+The nation operates under a constitution ratified in 2003, with executive, legislative, and judicial branches.
+In 2020 and 2021, federal and state courts affirmed that the Cherokee Nation's reservation—spanning 14 counties in northeastern Oklahoma—was never disestablished, restoring reservation status under the McGirt v.
+Oklahoma precedent.
+The nation has jurisdiction within this territory.

+The nation publishes the Cherokee Phoenix, the first Native American newspaper, and operates Cherokee language immersion schools.

-Headquartered in Tahlequah, Oklahoma, the Cherokee Nation has a reservation spanning 14 counties in the northeastern corner of Oklahoma.
+The Cherokee Nation has a reservation spanning 14 counties in the northeastern corner of Oklahoma.
 These are Adair, Cherokee, Craig, Delaware, Mayes, McIntosh, Muskogee, Nowata, Ottawa, Rogers, Sequoyah, Tulsa, Wagoner, and Washington counties.

 History

-Late 18th century through 1907
+Reconstruction and the 1866 Treaty

 After Cherokee removal on the Trail of Tears, the Cherokee Nation existed in Indian Territory.
 After the American Civil War, the United States promised the Cherokee Nation "a permanent homeland" in an 1866 treaty.
 In exchange, the Cherokee Nation (and the other four of the Five Civilized Tribes) gave the United States parts of its western territory that were then organized into Oklahoma Territory.
 Unlike most reservations, the Cherokee Nation owned fee simple title to its lands, and they were not held in trust by the United States.
 While the General Allotment Act had exceptions for the Five Tribes, later acts forced the Cherokee Nation to allot its reservation to members.
-In 1906, Congress enacted the Five Tribes Act which contemplated the dissolution of tribes, but also included a clause stating "the tribal existence and present tribal governments of [the Five Tribes] are hereby continued in full force and effect for all purposes authorized by law.”
+In 1906, Congress enacted the Five Tribes Act which contemplated the dissolution of tribes, but also included a clause stating "the tribal existence and present tribal governments of [the Five Tribes] are hereby continued in full force and effect for all purposes authorized by law."
 In the early 20th century, courts interpreted the legislation as having dissolved tribal governments, but by the late 1970s courts shifted their interpretations to finding tribal government had never been disestablished.